These Are the Most Common Passwords—Do Yours Make the List?

 If your password appears on this passwords list, you're an easy target for hackers.

 When it comes to creating an online account, many of us would rather remember a code than create really good passwords.
 In our defense, it’s hard to keep track of endless log-ins!
+Forgot the password to your iPad?
+Here’s how you can unlock iPad without password.
 According to technology expert Burton Kelso, it’s human nature to fall into a predictable routine when it comes to our passwords list.
 “We tend to create passwords based on things familiar to us, such as common words, names, and locations,” he explains.

 That’s not the only password sin we’re guilty of.
 “It’s tempting to use one easy-to-remember password, like your dog’s name, for all your passwords.
 These kinds of passwords make people feel safe because they’re so easy to remember,” says George Finney, the chief information security officer at Southern Methodist University.
 “Today, it’s about as difficult for a cybercriminal to get your password as it is to make a cup of coffee, particularly if you use the same passwords for everything you do online.”